Best Practices from Around the World

 “The system allows Impact’s convention planners to manage attendance and attrition, so we save money for our clients by not having to pay unnecessary cancellation fees,” Pizzarusso said.

-Plug it in Meeting planners often talk about the logistical challenges of organizing external events.
+Meeting planners often talk about the logistical challenges of organizing external events.
 But at some companies, organizing internal meetings can be a big headache.